jossmac/jade-field-mixins/README.md

-Jade field mixins
+Jade Field Mixins
 =================

 A collection of [Jade mixins](http://jade-lang.com/reference/#mixins) for defining form fields.
-The style and structure follow [Bootstrap's](https://github.com/twbs/bootstrap) form definition.
+The style and structure follow [Bootstrap's](https://github.com/twbs/bootstrap) form implementation.
 Initially crafted for recreating dashboards using [KeystoneJS](https://github.com/JedWatson/keystone).

 To get a better idea of how you might use them checkout the [real world example](http://www.jossmackison.me/codepen/field-mixins).